-Shape deformation is one of the most noticeable effects following most metal AM processes due to the material thermal stresses, and hence post-process characterization methods would be highly beneficial in understanding and contributing to the reduction of these effects, especially for industries that demand stringent requirements as, for example, the aerospace and automotive ones.
+Shape deformation is one of the most noticeable effects following most metal AM processes due to the material thermal stresses.
+Hence, post-process characterisation methods would be highly beneficial in understanding and contributing to the reduction of these effects, especially for industries with stringent requirements, such as the aerospace and automotive industries.

-Contact systems, such as mechanical probe-based CMMs, are widely used in such industries since many years and can measure form guaranteeing high accuracy, but they have limitations, such as, for example, they only can measure a limited number of points on an object’s surface [14],[15].
-The measurement uncertainty for CMMs strongly depends on the measurement procedure [16], which must be kept under control in all the influence aspects, in order to guarantee the level of accuracy necessary for verifying the conformity of the product.
-For this reason, a DOE (Design Of Experiments) and the control of all the influence parameters are needed, and the evaluation of the resulting measurement uncertainty is necessary for assessing the conformity of the piece to the requirements.
-The measurement uncertainty is also needed to validate the theoretical model, when the simulation is used as an instrument to optimize the AM process.
+Contact systems, such as mechanical probe-based CMMs, can measure forms with guaranteed high accuracy and have been widely used in such industries for many years, but they have limitations.
+For example, they can only measure a limited number of points on an object’s surface [14], [15].
+The measurement uncertainty for CMMs strongly depends on the measurement procedure [16].
+For this reason, a design of experiments (DOE) that controls for all of the parameters that influence uncertainty along with an evaluation of the resulting measurement uncertainty is necessary for assessing the conformity of the piece to the requirements.
+Knowledge of the measurement uncertainty is also needed to validate the theoretical model when the simulation is used as an instrument to optimise the AM process.

-Validation of models by experimental techniques can be also supported by advanced data processing techniques, including advanced algorithms of Machine/Deep Learning and Neural Networks, which are of common use in many experimental fields [17],[18].
+Validation of models by experimental techniques can also be supported by advanced data processing techniques, including advanced machine learning, deep learning and neural network algorithms, which are commonly used in many experimental fields [17], [18].

-Based on the above considerations, setting a hybrid methodology, able to integrate simulation and experimental contribution is a non-trivial task and it needs a step by step activity, with iterative merging of simulation and experimental data.
+Based on the above considerations, establishing a hybrid methodology that is able to integrate contributions from simulations and experiments is a non-trivial task.
+It should be taken step by step, with iterative merging of simulation and experimental data.

-Summarizing, as for simulation, the main issues are related to:
+In summary, the main issues with regards to simulation are:

-the simplification of the approach, guaranteeing the models are trustable and efficient from the processing load point of view;
+simplifying the approach in order to guarantee that the models are reliable and efficient from the processing load point of view;

-the identification of the most meaningful quantities and aspects to be considered;
+identifying the most meaningful quantities and aspects to be considered;

-the uncertainty evaluation of simulation data, in order to define the ability of the model to discriminate the effects of changes in the project of the piece or in the process;
+evaluating the uncertainty of the simulation data in order to define the ability of the model to discriminate the effects of changes in the piece’s design or manufacture process;

-the interaction with experimental activity in order to allow mutual validation.
+assessing the interaction with experimental activity in order to allow for mutual validation.

-As for measurements, the topics of interest refer to the following:
+As for measurements, the following are topics of interest:

 sensor fusion and integration of different data bases, depending on specific measuring chains;

-data fusion between measurement data and simulation ones [19];
+data fusion between measurement and simulation data [19];

-optimization of experimental activity (e.g. DOE, control of the environmental and procedural effects, in-situ calibration, virtual instruments, data validation) [20];
+optimisation of experimental activity (e.g. DOE, control of the environmental and procedural effects, in-situ calibration, virtual instruments and data validation) [20];

-synthesis of information for definition of meaningful features for application of advanced algorithms of Machine/Deep Learning;
+the synthesis of information to determine meaningful features for the application of advanced machine and deep learning algorithms;

 uncertainty evaluation of experimental data.

-In the present work, a case of an aerospace part optimization and realization is studied, which may be produced using the AM technologies.
+The present work will study the optimisation and realisation of an aerospace part using AM technologies.

-Simulation and measurement aspects will be considered, aiming at providing the best informative basis for validation of the model results.
+Simulation and measurement aspects will be considered in order to provide the most informative basis for validation of the model results.

-This study discusses a hybrid approach including the whole manufacturing process simulation by advanced software packages and dimensional measurements by CMM of the realized pieces.
-The integrated use of simulation and measurements will be carried out with the aim of validating the simulation results and of identifying the operational limits of both approaches; this analysis is based on metrological evaluation of results of both simulation and tests, taking into account the uncertainty of data.
+This study will discuss a hybrid approach including a simulation of the whole manufacturing process by advanced software packages and dimensional measurements of the realised pieces taken by CMMs.
+The integrated use of simulation and measurements will be carried out with the aim of validating the simulation results and identifying the operational limits of both approaches.
+This analysis is based on metrological evaluation of results of both simulation and tests, taking into account the uncertainty of the data.

-Indeed, the uncertainty of data deriving from both sources will be the driving criterion and uncertainty causes of data provided by both simulation and measurement actions will be investigated, in order to realize the best scenario for mutual validation.
+Indeed, the uncertainty of the data derived from both sources will be the driving criterion for success, and the causes of uncertainty for data provided by both simulation and measurement actions will be investigated in order to realise the best scenario for mutual validation.